REV: Information-Theoretic Evaluation of Free-Text Rationales: Experimental Setup

 \subsection{Other Metrics for Rationale Evaluation}

 We compare with two existing automatic metrics for free-text rationale evaluation: LAS \citep{hase-etal-2020-leakage} and RQ \citep{wiegreffe-etal-2021-measuring}.
-Analogous to our evaluator, $f$, both approaches use proxy models; we use the same architecture (T5 Large) across metrics in our reported results. \paragraph{Leakage-Adjusted Simulatability (LAS)} \citet{hase-etal-2020-leakage} evaluate the quality of free-text rationales via a proxy model, trained with the task model outputs as labels and original input texts combined with rationales as input sequences.
+Analogous to our evaluation models, both approaches use proxy models; we use the same architecture (T5 Large) across metrics in our reported results. \paragraph{Leakage-Adjusted Simulatability (LAS)} \citet{hase-etal-2020-leakage} evaluate the quality of free-text rationales via a proxy model, trained with the task model outputs as labels and original input texts combined with rationales as input sequences.
 The metric computes the difference between its prediction accuracy on the predicted label when the rationale is included into the input vs. when it is not, $\mathbbm{1}[\hat{y} \mid x, \hat{r}] - \mathbbm{1}[\hat{y} \mid x]$, averaged over examples grouped based on whether they leak labels or not.
 The final LAS score is given by the macro average across groups.

 \paragraph{Rationale Quality (RQ)} \citet{wiegreffe-etal-2021-measuring} propose a variant of the simulatability in \citet{hase-etal-2020-leakage}.
 The main difference is that gold labels are used to train the model proxy and evaluate rationale quality.
 Specifically, the quality of a rationale $\hat{r}$ is measured as $\mathbbm{1}[y^* \mid x, \hat{r}] - \mathbbm{1}[y^* \mid x]$, where $y^*$ is the gold label.
-Similarly, RQ is the average score over all test examples.
+RQ is the average score over all test examples without considering label leakage.